Browse our collection of the very best slow cooker recipes... delicious family favourites, easy midweek dinners, simple soups and more!

 When it comes to fuss-free family dinners, it doesn't get any easier than a slow cooker meal.
 Simply throw everything into your slow cooker in the morning and have dinner ready and waiting that night.

 This is the ULTIMATE winter comfort food.
-It’s creamy, it’s FULL of flavour and it’s an absolute hit with the whole family (including kids!).
+It's creamy, it's FULL of flavour and it's an absolute hit with the whole family (including kids!)
+It takes only 15 minutes to prepare, then let the slow cooker do the rest!

 Talk about a 'winner winner, chicken dinner'!
 This one pot slow cooker dinner is an absolute family favourite.
 There's no need to sear the chicken - simply place it straight into the slow cooker, add your vegetables and turn that baby on.